 The Planning

 The decedent had amassed an estate worth about $25 million by 2007.
 While she owned diverse assets, the vast majority of her assets was illiquid.
 When engaging a new estate planning attorney in 2007, the decedent and her family made it clear that she wanted to retain sufficient assets to maintain her lifestyle until her death.
 The decedent was competent and participated in her estate planning, including the creation of the split-dollar arrangement.
-Her estate planning attorney initially suggested she pay $10 million in premiums for the split-dollar arrangement, however, the decedent felt that figure was too high, and decided she wanted to pay only $6.5 million in premiums.
+Her estate planning attorney initially suggested she pay $10 million in premiums for the split-dollar arrangement; however, the decedent felt that figure was too high, and decided she wanted to pay only $6.5 million in premiums.

-The decedent’s estate planning lawyer created the ILIT under South Dakota law, as South Dakota has no rule against perpetuities, has a directed trustee statute, and has taxpayer friendly state income tax and premium tax.
+The decedent’s estate planning lawyer created the ILIT under South Dakota law, as South Dakota has no rule against perpetuities, has a directed trustee statute, and has taxpayer-friendly state income tax and premium tax.
 The ILIT was signed by the decedent’s children and Larson as her agents under her power-of-attorney, as settlor, and the South Dakota Trust as an independent trustee.
 Larson was the sole member of the ILIT’s investment committee, which would direct South Dakota Trust as to the ILIT’s investments.
-The ILITs beneficiaries were the decedent’s children and grandchildren.
+The ILIT's beneficiaries were the decedent’s children and grandchildren.

 As approved by Larson, in his role as the investment committee, the ILIT agreed to purchase the survivorship insurance policies on the lives of the decedent’s daughter and son-in-law while the Revocable Trust agreed to loan the funds for the ILIT to pay the premiums on those policies.
 In addition, the ILIT agreed to assign the insurance policies to the Revocable Trust as collateral and to pay the Revocable Trust the greater of (i) the total amount of premiums paid for the policies ($6.5 million) and (ii) either (A) the current cash surrender values of the policies upon the death of the last to die of the insureds or (B) the cash surrender values of the policies on the date of termination, if they were terminated prior to the death of both insureds.